Turtlebox vs EcoXgear Defender

 Winner: Tied

 The Defender and Turtlebox both have an IP67 rating, which is just about as comprehensive as one can get.
-They’re both made for outdoor use and an IP67 rating protects them from rain, splashes, sprays, and submergence in water of up to 1 meter for 30 minutes or less.
-Neither are made to be placed in water though, and submergence should be avoided where possible.
+They’re both made for outdoor use, and an IP67 rating protects them from rain, splashes, sprays, and submergence in water of up to 1 meter for 30 minutes or less.
+Neither are made to be placed in water, though, and submergence should be avoided where possible.

 They also both have dust protection.
-The Turtlebox protects its ports with a latch on the top rear of the speaker while the Defender has a ring on the back that can be locked and unlocked by turning it.
+The Turtlebox protects its ports with a latch on the top rear of the speaker, while the Defender has a ring on the back that can be locked and unlocked by turning it.

 Features